WizardOfMenlo/wizardofmenlo.github.io/content/papers/whir/index.md

 ### zkLogin
 Various blockchains such as [Sui](https://sui.io/zklogin) and [Aptos](https://aptos.dev/en/build/guides/aptos-keyless/how-keyless-works) have new onboarding and login strategy which make heavy use of zero-knowledge proofs.
 Currently, taking Sui's zkLogin as an example, the final circuit is around the size of a million of constraints and is currently proven by using a Groth16 proof system.
 WHIR could be used instead, reducing both proving time and verification time (which now is native!).

+## Bitcoin verification
+There are efforts to bringing verification of STARKs on Bitcoin.
+In that setting, field operations are much expensive than hashing (say 5000-2500x).
+Since WHIR has both extremely small arithmetic and hashing complexity, WHIR's verifier can significantly reduce the cost of verification on Bitcoin compared to FRI and STIR.

 ---
 # High-level overview